-Before we get into how you will pay for it, make sure you're buying it the right way.
-Read our guide on how to buy an engagement ring online as well as how much you should spend on an engagement ring – the rule of thumb of 2-months salary is outdated! – so you're making the right decision.
+Before we get into how you will pay for it, make sure you’re buying a diamond the right way.
+Read our guide on how to buy an engagement ring online as well as how much you should spend on an engagement ring – the rule of thumb of 2-months salary is outdated! – so you’re making the right decision.

 Jewelry stores will offer two financing options – a short-term loan and deferred financing.

 Table of Contents

 Financing from the jewelry store is going to be competitive, it’s not like at a car dealership, and fairly standard across the industry with some minor variation.